Do I Hear a Waltz?: Synopsis

 New York City secretary Leona Samish arrives in Venice ("Someone Woke Up"), where she is staying at the Pensione Fioria, where she is greeted by owner Fioria ("This Week Americans").
 There she meets Americans Eddie and Jennifer Yaeger, who are living in Rome and have come to Venice for a vacation, and the McIlhennys, an older couple on a package tour ("What Do We Do?
 We Fly!").

 While shopping, Leona sees a ruby glass goblet in a store window and goes inside to inspect it.
 The owner, Renato di Rossi, tells her it is an authentic 18th-century piece, not a reproduction.
 He offers not only to find her a matching glass to make up a pair, but to show her the sights of the city, as well.
 Leona refuses his offer and leaves, but returns the next day to buy the goblet.
 Later that day, a package with a second goblet is delivered to the hotel.
 Soon after, Renato arrives to invite Leona to join him for coffee in Piazza San Marco that evening.
 When the McIlhennys show her their purchase of a set of glasses exactly like hers, Leona believes Renato misrepresented their value, but Signora Fioria assures her they are antiques.

 Later in the day, Renato's son Vito comes to tell Leona that Renato will be late for their meeting because one of his children is ill and needs to see a doctor.
 Realizing Renato is married, she cancels their rendezvous.
-He comes to the pensione and explains he and his wife have not loved each other for years but divorce is not an option, not only because the country doesn't permit it, but because they have their children to consider as well.
+He comes to the pensione and explains he and his wife have not loved each other for years but divorce is not an option, not only because the country does not permit it, but because they have their children to consider as well.
 To Leona, his casual attitude about extramarital affairs is wrong, but she still finds herself attracted to him, and agrees to keep their date.